 - Restaurant Kanslarinn – This restaurant is located in Hella (it’s connected to the Hotel Kanslarinn) and we ate here on our very first night in Iceland.
 The fish and chips were delicious and fresh.

 - Black Beach Restaurant – This restaurant is located at Reynisfjara Beach right outside Vik.
-I wasn’t planning on eating here, but after we explored the beach I was really hungry and there wasn’t much else around.
-I grabbed a tunafish sandwich to-go and honestly really wasn’t expecting much, but that was the best tunafish sandwich I have ever eaten.
+I wasn’t planning on eating here, but after we explored the beach I was really hungry.
+I grabbed a tuna sandwich to-go and honestly really wasn’t expecting much, but that was the best tuna sandwich I have ever eaten.
 It was so fresh!
 The restaurant serves up sandwiches, salads, burgers, and a ton of desserts!

 The Golden Circle